 USF has three colleges: Nursing is a highly competitive DIRECT ENTRY program, accepting less than 40% of applicants.
 Nursing students have the opportunity to experience immersion programs in Vietnam or Guatemala.
 The school of Business/Management has a top 12 program in entrepreneurship, and 8 available majors, listed here.
 With several hundred multinational corporations headquartered in San Francisco, students have a multitude of internship opportunities.
 USF has both Master’s and an undergraduate degree in Data Science – the study of keeping track of data and helping companies make decisions as to how to use it.
 This particular program is one of few like it nationwide.

-USF takes students’ best scores from each section of the SAT (superscore), and requires just one letter of recommendation from a teacher or counselor.
-The school considers itself an excellent place for B+ students.
+USF requires just one letter of recommendation from a teacher or counselor.
+The school considers itself an excellent place for B+ students and considers students’ transcripts heavily in the admission process.
+USF is test-optional.
 My tour guide chose USF over USC and NYU.

 Immersion trips allow students to study abroad (or domestically, but away from San Francisco) for shorter periods of time, from 10 days to 3 weeks.
 University ministry organizes many such trips, which are often service-oriented.
 These trips are a highlight for many students.
 Given that USF is in the middle of a major city, there’s a shortage of student housing.
 Most freshman live on campus, and about half of sophomores, and the rest of the upperclassmen live off campus.
 One tour guide mentioned that the campus is more active during the week than on the weekends.

 USF has an excellent cross country and track team, and they excel in baseball.
 Sports teams play at the Division I level, but students often mention the lack of school spirit at USF.